-Very similar to Yin Chiao San, Sang Ju Yin is considered superior for cough, as it adds Mulberry Leaf to the original Yin Chiao formula.
-Though Yin Chiao is considered better at releasing the exterior and clearing Wind-Heat.
+Very similar to Yin Qiao San, Sang Ju Yin is considered superior for cough, as it adds Mulberry Leaf and Chrysanthemum Flower to the original Yin Chiao formula, though Yin Chiao is considered better at releasing the exterior and clearing Wind-Heat.

 Source: Systematic Differentiation of Warm Diseases (WEN BING TIAO BIAN), Wu Ju Tong (1798 AD)

 - Stops Coughing

 - Regulates Lung Qi

 - Upper respiratory tract infection, flu, acute bronchitis, acute conjunctivitis

 SANG JU YIN Ingredients

 |Fol.
 Mori||56||Sang Ye||19|

 |Rx.
 Platycodi||286||Jie Geng||10|